 - The Dexter Parsonage Museum (Montgomery)

 Applicants must be ages 13 – 18.
 Every one to five (1-5) applicants must be accompanied by one (1) adult chaperone.
 Chaperones are expected to participate in the nonviolence education activities designed specifically for them (separate from the youth), which will benefit them personally and support the youth in their continuing nonviolence learning.
-The registration fee is $395.00 per person (students and chaperones individually) for the two-week camp; $350 if registered by March 1, 2016.
-Breakfast and lunch are included.
+The camp will be held from June 19, 2017 to June 30, 2017.
 Applications will be reviewed as they are received and participants will be notified if accepted for the camp.

 Attending the camp will equip the youth to: